minghsu/usim_modifier/README.md

 - Interactive mode
 - Flexible plugin mechanism
 - Logging supported
-- Already support below plugins:
+- Below plugins were supported
-> - iccid 1.00 > Display or modify the value of ICCID.
+> - iccid: Display or modify the value of ICCID.
-> - spn 1.00 > Display or modify the value of SPN.
+> - spn: Display or modify the value of SPN.
-> - dir 1.00 > Displayed all contents of EF_DIR file.
+> - dir: Displayed all contents of EF_DIR file.
-> - send 1.00 > Send the APDU command to USIM directly
+> - send: Send the APDU command to USIM directly
-> - mccmnc 1.00 > Display or modify the value of MCC/MNC.
+> - mccmnc: Display or modify the value of MCC/MNC.
-> - atr 1.00 > Displayed the value of Answer To Reset (ATR).
+> - atr: Displayed the value of Answer To Reset (ATR).
-> - pin_cache 1.00 > Cache the PIN1/ADM code to xml file for future verify automatically.
+> - pin_cache: Cache the PIN1/ADM code to xml file for future verify automatically.
-> - arr 1.00 > Displayed all contents of EF_ARR file.
+> - arr: Displayed all contents of EF_ARR file.
-> - gid 1.00 > Display or modify the value of GID1/GID2.
+> - gid: Display or modify the value of GID1/GID2.
-> - msisdn 1.00 > Display or modify the value of MSISDN.
+> - msisdn: Display or modify the value of MSISDN.
-> - imsi 1.00 > Display or modify the value of IMSI.
+> - imsi: Display or modify the value of IMSI.
-> - card_info 1.00 > Displayed the current status of USIM
+> - card_info: Displayed the current status of USIM

 ---
 # Requirement Packages